Relax your way across Ohio

 The 1379 was acquired by a private owner in an Amtrak equipment auction in 1993, and it was used as a passenger car maintenance work shop.
 In 2008, it was purchased for the Cincinnati Dinner Train and rebuilt for use as an entertainment car.
 The car was purchased from the Cincinnati Dinner Train in 2018 by Cincinnati Scenic Railway for operation on LM&M Railroad and Ohio Rail Experience excursions.

 Premium Beer... $5.00

 What to Expect OutSide The Window…

 Every trip with the Ohio Rail Experience is unique.
 We cannot control view beside the line, but we can guarantee that each excursion offers at least one scenic or historic point of interest.
 Most of our trains travel through rural farmland.
-However, our Oasis by Daylight, Fireworks Train, and Midland Flyer excursions will offer a look at urban railroading in the Cincinnati Area.
+However, our Oasis by Daylight, Fireworks Train will offer a look at urban railroading in the Cincinnati Area.
 Our Lima Limited will offer views from the Quincy High Bridge.
-The Midland Flyer will cross the scenic Little Miami River in Loveland, OH.
-Trains departing from Greenfield, OH will also cross at least one high bridge.